Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Introduction

 \subsection{Notation}

-The sets of integers and real numbers are denoted by $\Z$ and $\R$, respectively. {Also, the ring of polynomials over $\R$, with the indeterminate $D$ standing for time delay, is denoted by $\R[D]$.} Other than that, sets are denoted by calligraphic letters, e.g., $\setS$.
+The sets of integers and complex numbers are denoted by $\Z$ and $\C$, respectively.
+The ring of polynomials with coefficients in $\C$ and indeterminate $D$ is denoted by $\C[D]$, where ``$D$'' stands for ``delay''.
+Other than that, sets are denoted by calligraphic letters, e.g., $\setS$.
 The Cartesian product of two sets $\setX$ and $\setY$ is written as $\setX \times \setY$, and the $n$-fold Cartesian product of $\setX$ with itself is written as $\setX^n$.
-If $\setX$ is a finite set, then its cardinality is denoted by $|\setX|$.
+If $\setX$ is a finite set, then its cardinality is denoted~by~$|\setX|$.